FAT Brands: $184M DIP Unlocks Accelerated 363 Sale After Governance Overhaul

 Frequently Asked Questions

+When did FAT Brands file chapter 11?
 FAT Brands filed chapter 11 on January 26, 2026 in the U.S. Bankruptcy Court for the Southern District of Texas, Houston Division.

+How much debt did FAT Brands have at filing?
 The filing materials and contemporaneous coverage described about $1.4 billion of funded debt, concentrated in multiple whole-business securitization silos and related obligations.

+Why was cash collateral so important in this case?
 FAT Brands did not have DIP financing at filing and reported about $2.1 million of unrestricted cash.
-That made interim access to cash collateral the bridge to any later mediation, financing, or sale process.
+That made interim access to cash collateral the bridge to the mediated settlement and DIP financing approved in March.

-The debtors sought and obtained court approval for a postpetition Twin Hospitality stock sale to White Lion Capital.
-Creditors argued that the way the transaction was handled showed why stronger governance controls were needed.
+What happened with Twin Hospitality after the filing?
+The debtors sought and obtained court approval for a postpetition Twin Hospitality stock sale to White Lion Capital for $3.1 million.
+Creditors argued that the way the transaction was handled showed why stronger governance controls were needed, contributing to the eventual mediated settlement.

 Read more chapter 11 case coverage on the ElevenFlo blog.